 Working with your unique narrative, intuition and awareness of your holding patterns, we can work together to support your body to be its own therapeutic resource.
 With these behaviours no longer held in the body, you have the chance to truly express yourself fully and authentically.

-I am a trainee Body Psychotherapist working towards accreditation with UKCP, my professional body.
+I am a Biodynamic Body Psychotherapist, and a trainee member of UKCP, working towards accredition.
 My training institute is Cambridge Body Psychotherapy Centre (CBPC).
 I am a voice practitioner member of the Natural Voice Network and a Biodynamic Massage Therapist, registered professionally with the Association of Biodynamic Massage Therapists.